graste/composer-download-example/README.md

 The shell script uses a [`package.txt`](package.txt) file that has one line per file with source URL, target path locally and expected sha1 checksum.
 The script downloads the files into a temporary place and moves them to the target location when the checksum is valid.
 This method is preferable as one can customize the error handling, whether downloaded files with wrong checksums are deleted etc.

-## Composer plugin to use PHP instead of bash and maybe create commands
+## Composer plugin to use PHP and create custom commands

 When all of the above is either to verbose (multiple custom repositories or extensive shell scripting) or it's not working as not all target environments even have bash scripting capabilities there's the option to write [Composer plugins](https://getcomposer.org/doc/articles/plugins.md).
 Plugins can expand Composer's functionalities.
 They're written in PHP and can be published as normal Composer packages ([Plugin Package](https://getcomposer.org/doc/articles/plugins.md#plugin-package)).
 That is, your project can either have a plugin defined locally or use a packaged plugin.
 Plugins can be run manually in the same way as running Composer scripts.
 To be able to use a plugin in your project you need to [allow the plugin to be used](https://getcomposer.org/doc/06-config.md#allow-plugins) in the `composer.json` file.